Cloudy and dry this afternoon, rain and snow tonight

 TODAY:

 Staying dry for Sunday as high pressure builds into the region.
 The weak high pressure system moves out this afternoon, leading to an increase in cloud cover.
-Highs reach the upper 30’s.
+Highs reach the low 40’s.

 TONIGHT: